Austin Wynns: Cincinnati Reds

 On December 14, 2023, Wynns signed a one-year, major league contract with the Cincinnati Reds.
 However, he was designated for assignment on January 2, 2024.
 On January 4, Wynns cleared waivers and was sent outright to the Triple-A Louisville Bats, also receiving a non-roster invitation to spring training.
 On June 21, the Reds selected Wynns' contract, adding him to their active roster.
 He did not appear in a game for the Reds before he was designated for assignment on June 23.
 Wynns cleared waivers and was outrighted to Louisville on June 25.
 He had his contract selected once more on June 28, after Tyler Stephenson was placed on the paternity list.
 Wynns made one appearance for the Reds, going 3–for–5 with one RBI.
 He was designated for assignment after Stephenson was activated on July 2.
 Wynns cleared waivers and accepted an outright assignment to Louisville on July 4.
 However, the following day the Reds once more added him back to their major league roster.
 In a July 28 game against the Tampa Bay Rays, Wynns suffered a shoulder injury, later specified as a right teres major tear upon his placement on the injured list the following day.
-He was transferred to the 60–day injured list on August 23.
-On November 1, Wynns was removed from the 40–man roster and sent outright to Louisville, but rejected the assignment and elected free agency.
+He was transferred to the 60–day injured list on August 23.On November 1, Wynns was removed from the 40–man roster and sent outright to Louisville, but rejected the assignment and elected free agency.

 On January 13, 2025, Wynns re-signed with the Reds organization on a minor league contract.
 On March 26, the Reds selected Wynns' contract after he made the team's Opening Day roster.
 On April 20, Wynns became the fifth player in Cincinnati Reds history to record six hits in a game, collecting five singles and a three-run home run in a 24–2 win over the Baltimore Orioles.
 In 18 appearances for Cincinnati, he batted .400/.442/.700 with three home runs and 11 RBI.
 Despite the production, Wynns was designated for assignment by the Reds on June 6.

 Athletics

 On June 8, 2025, Wynns was traded to the Athletics in exchange for cash considerations.
 In 22 appearances for the Athletics, he batted .222/.242/.444 with three home runs and 10 RBI.
 On August 5, Wynns was placed on the injured list due to an abdominal strain.
 He was transferred to the 60-day injured list on August 11, officially ending his season.

+Wynns made 14 appearances for the Athletics in 2026, going 3-for-39 (.077) with three walks.
+On May 7, 2026, Wynns was designated for assignment following Shea Langeliers' return from the paternity list.He was released by the Athletics after clearing waivers on May 12.

+Los Angeles Angels

+On May 15, 2026, Wynns signed a minor league contract with the Los Angeles Angels organization.
+Wynns made eight appearances for the Triple-A Salt Lake Bees, going 10-for-30 (.333) with two home runs and seven RBI.